SeanMcP/seanmcp.com/src/content/fix-failed-fastify-deploy-on-render.md

 title: Fix failed Fastify deploy on Render
 description:
-  To get a boilerplate Fastify app to deploy on Render.com, you need to read to listen on PORT environment variable
+  To get a boilerplate Fastify app to deploy on Render.com, you need to read to listen on PORT environment variable.
 tags:
   - Articles
   - Debugging